 Get the Proper Green and Brown Balance

-Your compost piles should contain roughly equal parts green and brown material.
-To thrive, you must feed your pile nitrogen, carbon, water, and air.
-Brown ingredients, such as branches, twigs, straw, and dead leaves contribute carbon.
-Green ingredients, including vegetable and fruit waste, tea bags, eggshells, coffee grounds, and grass clippings all provide nitrogen.
-If you are concerned about attracting animals to your compost pile, do not put meat or dairy in it.
-If your pile smells or seems overly soggy, add more brown material.
+To thrive, your compost needs nitrogen, carbon, water, and air.
+Brown materials — such as branches, twigs, straw, and dead leaves — contribute carbon.
+Green materials — including vegetable and fruit waste, tea bags, eggshells, coffee grounds, and grass clippings — provide nitrogen.
+Your compost pile should contain roughly equal parts green and brown material.
+If you are concerned about attracting animals to your compost pile, don’t put meat or dairy in it.
+If your pile smells or seems soggy, add more brown material.

 Select the Compost Pile Location Wisely

 You’ve heard the real estate expression — location, location, location.
 Well, the same holds true for your compost pile.
-When selecting a location for a home compost pile, find a dry, shady location that is easy to access from your house— this is because you will be bringing out kitchen scraps regularly.
-If it is not convenient, you are less likely to use it.
+The ideal location is a dry, shady part of your yard that is easy to access from your house.
+This is important because you will be bringing out kitchen scraps regularly.
+If the location is not convenient, you are less likely to use it.

 Deter Rodents and Flies

-Use a closed bin to keep the compost pile compact, tidy, and rodent-free, especially if space is limited.
-If you live in a city, put wire mesh on the ground before placing your compost bin on top (to prevent rodents from entering your pile).
-Then, fill any holes with steel wool to close any gaps.
-Using a closed bin like a Soil Saver is also helpful.
-To avoid flies and to minimize odors, bury green materials under brown.
-For example, keep a straw bale on hand and sprinkle straw on top of your kitchen scraps.
+Use a closed bin, such as a Soil Saver, to keep the compost pile compact and tidy, and rodent-free.
+This is also helpful if space is limited.
+If you live in a city, put wire mesh on the ground before placing your compost bin on top.
+Then, fill any holes or gaps with steel wool.
+These steps will help prevent rodents from entering your pile.
+To avoid flies and minimize odors, layer green materials under brown.
+One easy way to do this is to keep a straw bale on hand and sprinkle straw on top every time you add kitchen scraps.

 Maintain Your Compost Pile

-Chop food scraps into 1-inch cubes, so they break down more easily, and mix your pile weekly with a pitchfork to aerate it.
-Remember that air is a necessary ingredient for a healthy compost pile.
-If your pile gets dry, water it periodically until it is moist (but not soggy!).
-If you have an excessive amount of flies or a strong odor, this is an indication that it isn’t properly breaking down, or that you need more brown materials.
+Chop food scraps into 1-inch cubes so they break down more easily.
+Remember that air is a necessary ingredient for a healthy compost pile; mix the materials weekly with a pitchfork to aerate it.
+If your pile gets dry, water it periodically until it’s moist.
+But don’t overdo it, you don’t want it soggy.
+If your compost is attracting a lot of flies or it emits a strong odor, this is an indication that it isn’t properly breaking down or that you need more brown materials.

 Add Compost to Garden Soils When Ready

-Applying and mixing compost into the soil before it has properly broken down can drain nitrogen as the compost breaks down.
-When your compost is dark and crumbly, it is ready for garden use.
+Don’t jump the gun and use the compost before it has broken down properly.
+Unfinished compost can drain nitrogen from your soil as it finishes decomposing.
+When your compost is dark and crumbly, it’s ready for garden use.
 Spread a couple of inches on top of garden beds in the fall, and then mix them into the soil in the spring.